-Let's talk about how I sharpen your custom heirloom knife, or any other blade you might bring to me for service.
-Whether you've purchased any one of the knives I make, or dropped your knives off for sharpening, the process is the same!
-Let's talk about what that means and how it happens.
+Let's talk about how I sharpen your custom heirloom knife or any other blade you might bring to me for service.
+Whether you've purchased any of the knives I make or dropped your knives off for sharpening, the process is the same!
+Here is a description of what that means and how it happens.

 Thin edges slice.
 Thick edges bludgeon!